wymp/ts-simple-interfaces/libs/ts-simple-logger-console/README.md

 Simple Logger, Console
 ================================================================

-_A Simple™-conformant wrapper around the standard console logger_
+_A Simple™-conformant wrapper around the standard console logger.
+"Simple" is intended to be a highly reduced interface that allows for better interoperability and dependency choice for consumers._

 This package provides a light wrapper around the console logger that enforces conformity with the `SimpleLoggerInterface` defined in